awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-deploy-application.md

 1. On the **Authorize application** page, choose **Authorize application**\.

-1. On the AWS CodeDeploy **Create deployment** page, in the **Repository name** box, type the GitHub user name you used to sign in, followed by a forward slash \(`/`\), followed by the name of the repository where you pushed your application revision \(for example, ***my\-github\-user\-name*/CodeDeployGitHubDemo**\)\.
+1. On the AWS CodeDeploy **Create deployment** page, in **Repository name**, enter the GitHub user name you used to sign in, followed by a forward slash \(`/`\), followed by the name of the repository where you pushed your application revision \(for example, ***my\-github\-user\-name*/CodeDeployGitHubDemo**\)\.

-   If you are unsure of the value to type, or if you want to specify a different repository:
+   If you are unsure of the value to enter, or if you want to specify a different repository:

    1. In a separate web browser tab, go to your [GitHub dashboard](https://github.com/dashboard)\.

    1. In **Your repositories**, hover your mouse pointer over the target repository name\.
-A tooltip appears, displaying the GitHub user or organization name, followed by a forward slash character \(`/`\), followed by the name of the repository\.
-Type this displayed value into the **Repository name** box\.
+A tooltip appears, displaying the GitHub user or organization name, followed by a forward slash \(`/`\), followed by the name of the repository\.
+Enter this value into **Repository name**\.
 **Note**
-If the target repository name is not displayed in **Your repositories**, use the **Search GitHub** box to find the target repository and corresponding GitHub user or organization name\.
+If the target repository name is not displayed in **Your repositories**, use the **Search GitHub** box to find the target repository and GitHub user or organization name\.

-1. In the **Commit ID** box, type the ID of the commit associated with the push of your application revision to GitHub\.
+1. In the **Commit ID** box, enter the ID of the commit associated with the push of your application revision to GitHub\.

-   If you are unsure of the value to type:
+   If you are unsure of the value to enter:

    1. In a separate web browser tab, go to your [GitHub dashboard](https://github.com/dashboard)\.